hura56/Books/README.md

 # Setup
-To test App add .env file to main directory and add api key:
+To test App add .env file to main directory and add api key from console.cloud.google.com:

 API_KEY="your_api_key_here"